Víctor García (racing driver): Formula Renault 3.5 Series

 In late 2009, García took part in Formula Renault 3.5 Series collective testing at Motorland Aragón and Barcelona, driving cars for Prema Powerteam, Mofaz Racing and Draco Racing and in February 2010, it was announced that he would drive for new team KMP Racing in the 2010 season, partnering Russian Anton Nebylitskiy.
 He finished 24th in points with a best finish of eighth in Race 1 at Silverstone Circuit.

 Indy Lights

-For 2011 García has signed on to drive in the American Firestone Indy Lights series with Team Moore Racing.
+For 2011, García has signed on to drive in the American Firestone Indy Lights series with Team Moore Racing.
 He won the second race of the season at Barber Motorsports Park.
+He was released after the round at Toronto and finished 11th in the standings.

 Other series

 In the autumn of 2009, García sampled a GP2 car for the first time, testing for the DPR team at Jerez in Spain.